Support & Resources

-Cases of anaphylaxis, urticaria, angioedema, and erythema multiforme have been reported in postmarketing experience with XOFLUZA.
+- Hypersensitivity: Cases of anaphylaxis, urticaria, angioedema, and erythema multiforme have been reported in postmarketing experience with XOFLUZA.
 Appropriate treatment should be instituted if an allergic-like reaction occurs or is suspected.
-The use of XOFLUZA is contraindicated in patients with known hypersensitivity to XOFLUZA.

-The concurrent use of XOFLUZA with intranasal live attenuated influenza vaccine (LAIV) has not been evaluated.
-Concurrent administration of antiviral drugs may inhibit viral replication of LAIV and thereby decrease the effectiveness of LAIV vaccination.
+- Vaccines: The concurrent use of XOFLUZA with intranasal live attenuated influenza vaccine (LAIV) has not been evaluated.
+Concurrent administration of antiviral drugs may inhibit viral replication of LAIV and, thereby, decrease the effectiveness of LAIV vaccination.
 Interactions between inactivated influenza vaccines and XOFLUZA have not been evaluated.

-For additional important safety information, please see XOFLUZA full prescribing information at www.XOFLUZA.com.
+For additional important safety information, please see the XOFLUZA full Prescribing Information.